hartwigmedical/actin/clinical/README.md

 hasMeasurableDisease | 1 | Can patient's disease can be measured according to the typical method for the tumor type (eg RECIST for solid tumors, RANO for gliomas)? hasBrainLesions | 0 | Patient has brain lesions? hasActiveBrainLesions | NA | Patient has active (non-stable) brain lesions?
-(NA if hasBrainLesions = 0) hasSymptomaticBrainLesions | NA | Patient has symptomatic brain lesions?
 (NA if hasBrainLesions = 0) hasCnsLesions | 1 | Patient has central nervous system (CNS) lesions? hasActiveCnsLesions | 1 | Patient has active (non-stable) CNS lesions?
-(NA if hasCnsLesions = 0) hasSymptomaticCnsLesions | 0 | Patient has symptomatic CNS lesions?
 (NA if hasCnsLesions = 0) hasBoneLesions | 0 | Patient has bone lesions? hasLiverLesions | 1 | Patient has liver lesions? hasOtherLesions | 1 | Patient has lesions that are not captured in hasBrainLesions, hasCnsLesions, hasBoneLesions and hasLiverLesions?